derenrich/wwwyzzerdd/README.md

 ## Known issues

-* Implement case-insensitive external property matching
-* Doesn't warn you when you add bad statements (e.g. that violate constraints)
+* Only warns you when you add bad statements after the fact (e.g. that violate constraints)
 * Doesn't let you undo
-* Doesn't let you link dates/numbers/etc
+* Doesn't let you link numbers/etc

 ## Usage